 The creation of knowledge does not, of itself, lead to widespread implementation and positive impacts on health.
 The knowledge must be translated into changes in practice and policy for the benefits and impacts to flow to Australians.

 Research translation has a variable timeline that is affected by many elements.
 The National Health and Medical Research Council (NHMRC) facilitates the interaction between research and implementation to positively impact individual and public health through practice and policy changes.
 We do this through a number of initiatives, funding schemes and programs.

 NHMRC is supported by the National Health and Medical Research Council Act 1992 (the Act) which aims to raise the standard of individual and public health in Australia.
 The Act enables NHMRC to engage in activities to achieve its intentions and foster the consideration of ethical issues relating to health.

 Research translation has long been one of NHMRC's 3 strategic purposes, along with investment and integrity.
 NHMRC's Research Translation Strategy 2022–2025 sets out NHMRC's role in the translation of health and medical research into policy and practice, and the priority actions it will take to drive the translation of health and medical research.

 What NHMRC is doing

 One of NHMRC's primary responsibilities is supporting the effective and rapid translation of research findings into health policy and practice.
 Current measures include those in the following sections.

-Cochrane promote evidence-informed health decision-making by translating research evidence into high-quality, relevant, accessible systematic reviews and other synthesized research evidence.
+- Cochrane promotes evidence-informed health decision-making by translating research evidence into high-quality, relevant, accessible systematic reviews and other synthesized research evidence.